 Libre: LibRWRI books are universal discoveries and libre in the broadest sense.
 It is universally accessible to everyone everywhere.

-Anti-Censorship: derived property from anti-fragility, The LibRWRI is resistant to all forms of censorship other than removing false knowledge|noise|charlatanism|snake oil
+Anti-Censorship: derived property from anti-fragility, The LibRWRI is resistant to all forms of censorship other than calling out false knowledge|noise|charlatanism|snake oil

 How